The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 - Place plant in the new pot on top of the soil at the same depth it was previously growing

-- Add soil and fill in the open space in the pot with soil.
+- Add potting media and fill in the open space in the pot with soil.
 Do not “pack” soil

 - Water plant thoroughly until water drains out the bottom of the container